jccastrog/GRNTE/README.md

 ## Overview

-NTE uses transfer entropy to estimate the an edge list based on expression values for different sets of genes that cary in time.
+NTE uses transfer entropy to estimate an edge list based on expression values for different sets of genes that carry in time.

-INPUT: An expression matrix that has valiues of expression at different time points.
+INPUT: An expression matrix that has gene expression values at different time points.
 The matrix structure should be configured so that genes are represented in columns and time points in rows.
 It should include a header with the names of the genes.
 The time points sould be in increasing order.

 OUTPUT: An edge list of the interactions of the matrix.
 The edge list will include all the pairs of genes (self interactions are ignored.
 And a values of significance for each pair.
 ##System requirements